coreeng/core-platform-docs/content/app/app-monitoring.md

 ```

-## Creating Grafana Datasources
+## Using Grafana Datasources

 To create Grafana Datasources you have to create `GrafanaDatasource` CR.
 If you create it directly with UI, the changes will not be persisted for long,
-so it's advised to use Grafana UI for designing your Dashboard and then export it to CR.
+so it's advised to use Grafana UI for designing your Datasource and then export it to CR.

 When creating GrafanaDatasource, you have to specify Grafana instance selector, so Grafana Operator can inject your
-dashboard in Grafana instance:
+datasource in Grafana instance:

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1